-- During these times of economic downturn the Trendy Tie Company (TTC) has the opportunity to take advantage of the gut reaction of its competitors as they resort to cutting their marketing budgets. - By not following the usual reaction to economic downturn but by maintaining the existing marketing budget and refocusing the TTC's efforts this is an opportunity to build market share and to maintain brand awareness. - Rather than being seen as an expense the marketing to maintain brand awareness is an investment in the future of the TTC.
+- During these times of economic downturn the Trendy Tie Company (TTC) has the opportunity to take advantage of the gut reaction of its competitors as they resort to cutting their marketing budgets. - By not following the usual reaction to economic downturn but by maintaining the existing marketing budget and refocusing the TTC's efforts this is an opportunity to build market share and to maintain brand awareness. - Rather than being seen as an expense, marketing to maintain brand awareness should be viewed as an investment in the future of the TTC.
 If brand status is not maintained then it will cost far more when the downturn ends to re-establish brand loyalty and market awareness.
 By maintaining existing marketing budgets future expenditure will be avoided leading to greater long-term profitability.
 Brand awareness can fall very quickly so while others cut their budgets if the TTC maintains its marketing budget it can reduce customers' awareness of other brands while building its own image.

-- Marketing could be refocused from large-scale general advertising to targeting existing customers and customers of our competitors and making them special offers for remaining loyal to the brand.
-Research on the existing customer database could also help to focus advertising in the magazines, journals and newspapers that they read.
+- Marketing could be refocused from large-scale general advertising to social media activities that build an online community.
+The research suggests that social media activities contribute to the bottom line.
+Such activities strengthen the bond between customers and the firm and increase customer participation.
+A social media campaign could target existing customers and customers of our competitors and make them special offers for remaining loyal to the brand.
 Rather than being seen as an expense, as marketing is in accounting terms, it is more of an investment in the long-term profitability of the firm with brand, customers and information about them being one of TTC's most valuable assets. - If the TTC maintains its marketing budget and refocuses its efforts, while its competitors reduce their marketing efforts during these difficult economic times we have the opportunity to build our market share so that when the economy turns around we will have built an intangible asset in terms of brand and market share that will lead to greater future profitability. - Expenditure on marketing during poor economic times should be viewed as an investment in future profitability even though it shows as an expense in the current periods financial reports.
 Marketing is not a discretionary expense but rather an investment in long-term success.
 This is evidenced by the value placed on brand names.